notaryproject/notary/docs/reference/server-config.md

 $ docker exec -i CONTAINER_ID kill -s SIGUSR2 PID
 ```
-PID is the process id of `notary-server` and it may not the PID 1 process if you are running
+PID is the process ID of `notary-server` and it may not the PID 1 process if you are running
 the container with some kind of wrapper startup script or something.

 You can get the PID of `notary-server` through